hannahdenker/hannahdenker/README.md

 - 👋 Hi, I’m @hannahdenker
 - 👀 I’m interested in early childhood education quantitative research, especially as it is related to ECE policy.
-- 🌱 I’m currently in my last year of my PhD in Research and Evaluation Methodology at CU Boulder's School of Education.
+- 🌱 I’m currently in a Postdoctoral Research Associate at the University of Virginia's School of Education.
 - 📫 How to reach me ...
 Email: hannah.denker@colorado.edu  Twitter: @hannah_denker  Website: https://hannahdenker.github.io

 <!---